cityhubla/lacity_exploration_15/README.md

 > rental covenant, rental subsidy or funding; it is the source with the most years
 > of affordability and set-aside units.
 Appendix B provides a summary of the
 > at-risk/expiring properties.
 Appendix C provides a detailed inventory of the
-> at-risk/expiring properties during this Housing Element Update period.
+> at-risk/expiring properties during this Housing Element Update period. - Chapter 1, item 7 of the Housing Element

+A PDF has been made for this inventory and this repo contains a CSV of locations scapped from this document for geocoding.
+A Shapefile was made locating housing from 2017-2021 and is in this repo.